fbpx

 Assessment and Data Collection

 I do all of my assessments in my Teacher Time groups.
-I teach the skills and concepts in the curriculum at each student's just-right level at this time.
-I constantly observe and document the skill with which my students work with the lessons and note where the needs for upcoming classes remain.
+I teach the skills and concepts in the curriculum at each student’s just-right level at this time.
+I constantly observe and document the skills with which my students work with the lessons and note where the needs for upcoming classes remain.

 Photo of guided math lessons and observation forms on sticky notes.
 There is a geoboard with elastics in the bottom-left corner and a pen in the bottom-right.